JonathanC13/LED_Globe/README.md

 ## End Remark

-	I'm sorry I couldn't complete the project to a functional state, not being able to get the motor into the LED ring component was embarrassing.
+&nbsp;&nbsp;&nbsp;&nbsp;I'm sorry I couldn't complete the project to a functional state, not being able to get the motor into the LED ring component was embarrassing.
 Thank you to my teammates for tolerating me.

 Denis Chupin
 Eliab Woldeyes

-	Sincerly,
+Sincerly, <br/>
-		Jonathan
+&nbsp;&nbsp;&nbsp;&nbsp;Jonathan